ugr-sail/sinergym/docs/source/pages/introduction.rst

 -  **Compatibility with simulation engines**.
-Communication between Python and `EnergyPlus <https://energyplus.net/>`__ is established using `Energyplus Python API <https://energyplus.readthedocs.io/en/latest/api.html>`__ as a middleware.
+Communication between Python and `EnergyPlus <https://energyplus.net/>`__ is established using `Energyplus Python API <https://energyplus.readthedocs.io/en/latest/api.html>`__ as middleware.
    However, more of them (e.g.
    `OpenModelica <https://openmodelica.org/>`__) could be included in the backend while maintaining the Gymnasium API in the future.